Kong/kongponents/docs/components/prompt.md

 <KPrompt :is-visible="preventProceed" type="danger" message="I don't care if you press Enter" prevent-proceed-on-enter @canceled="preventProceed = false" @proceed="preventProceed = false" />
 ```

+### tabbableOptions
+Options to be passed to [`focus-trap`](https://github.com/focus-trap/focus-trap), which is responsible for trapping focus inside the prompt box.
+If you're experiencing issues with testing `<KPrompt>` in `jsdom`, you can pass this prop according to the [focus-trap documentation](https://github.com/focus-trap/focus-trap#testing-in-jsdom).

 ## Slots

 There are 3 designated slots you can use to display content in the modal.